nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 !!! note "More About Floating IP"
-    If the above command returns an empty list, meaning you don't have any available floating IPs, please refer to [this documentation](assign-a-floating-IP.md#release-a-floating-ip#allocate-a-floating-ip) on how to allocate a new floating IP to your project.
+    If the above command returns an empty list, meaning you don't have any available floating IPs, please refer to [this documentation](assign-a-floating-IP.md#release-a-floating-ip#allocate-a-floating-ip) on how to allocate a new Floating IP to your project.

 Attach a Floating IP to your instance: